Programs Run by Nonprofits and other Community-based Organizations

 Grameen Bank, Bangladesh

-Grameen Bank (GB) has reversed conventional banking practice by removing the need for collateral and created a banking system based on mutual trust, accountability, participation and creativity.
-GB provides credit to the poorest of the poor in rural Bangladesh, without any collateral.
-At GB, credit is a cost effective weapon to fight poverty and it serves as a catalyst in the over all development of socio-economic conditions of the poor who have been kept outside the banking orbit on the ground that they are poor and hence not bankable.
-Professor Muhammad Yunus, the founder of “Grameen Bank” reasoned that if financial resources can be made available to the poor people on terms and conditions that are appropriate and reasonable, “these millions of small people with their millions of small pursuits can add up to create the biggest development wonder.”
-As of November, 2019, it has 9.60 million members, 97 percent of whom are women.
+Grameen Bank (GB) has reversed conventional banking practices by removing the need for collateral and created a banking system based on mutual trust, accountability, participation, and creativity.
+GB provides credit to the poorest of the poor in rural Bangladesh without any collateral.
+At GB, credit is a cost-effective weapon to fight poverty, and it catalyzes the overall development of the socio-economic conditions of the poor who have been kept outside the banking orbit on the ground that they are poor and hence not bankable.
+Professor Muhammad Yunus, the founder of “Grameen Bank,” reasoned that if financial resources can be made available to the poor people on terms and conditions that are appropriate and reasonable, “these millions of small people with their millions of small pursuits can add up to create the biggest development wonder.”
+As of November 2019, it has 9.60 million members, with 97 percent being women.
 With 2,568 branches, GB provides services in 81,678 villages, covering more than 93 percent of the total villages in Bangladesh.
-Grameen Bank’s positive impact on its poor and formerly poor borrowers has been documented in many independent studies carried out by external agencies including the World Bank, the International Food Research Policy Institute (IFPRI) and the Bangladesh Institute of Development Studies (BIDS).
+Grameen Bank’s positive impact on its poor and formerly poor borrowers has been documented in many independent studies carried out by external agencies, including the World Bank, the International Food Research Policy Institute (IFPRI), and the Bangladesh Institute of Development Studies (BIDS).

 Microlending for Entrepreneurs